crashoverride777/swifty-ads/README.md

 SwiftyAds uses Google`s [User Messaging Platform](https://developers.google.com/admob/ump/ios/quick-start) (UMP) SDK to handle user consent if required.
 This SDK can handle both GDPR requests and also the iOS 14 [ATT](https://developers.google.com/admob/ios/ios14) alert.

-This step can be skipped if you would like to disable user consent requests, see `Add SwiftyAds.plist` part of [pre-usage section](#pre-usage).
+This step can be skipped if you would like to disable user consent requests, see `Add SwiftyAds.plist` part of [pre-usage section](#pre-usage) below.
 Otherwise please read the Funding Choices [documentation](https://support.google.com/fundingchoices/answer/9180084) to ensure they are setup up correctly for your requirements.

 NOTE: Apple may be rejecting apps that use the UMP SDK to display the iOS 14 ATT alert.
 As a workaround you may have to tweak the wording of the [explainer message](https://github.com/Gimu/admob_consent/issues/6#issuecomment-772349196) or you can [manually](https://github.com/crashoverride777/swifty-ads/issues/50) display the ATT alert before configuring SwiftyAds.

 # Mediation

-To support mediation networks please read the AdMob mediation [documentation](https://developers.google.com/admob/ios/mediation)
+To support mediation networks please read the AdMob [documentation](https://developers.google.com/admob/ios/mediation)

 # Installation